lucaspecina/arc_agi-series/chapter_00-intro.md

 This view echoes Locke's concept of **"Tabula Rasa"**, seeing the mind as a flexible, adaptable, and highly general process that transforms experience into behavior, knowledge, and skills.

-**McCarthy's View:** Prioritizes generality—the ability of machines to handle problems for which they have not been prepared.

 ---

 François Chollet **criticizes both perspectives** for being too simplistic.
 He argues that Minsky's view reduces intelligence to skill in specific tasks, ignoring the capacity for generalization.
-On the other hand, McCarthy's view, while recognizing the importance of generalization, does not provide a precise definition or a way to measure it.
+On the other hand, the Tabula Rasa view, while recognizing the importance of generalization, does not provide a precise definition or a way to measure it.

 In summary, the human mind is a complex system that **combines both innate biases and the ability to learn from experience**.
 These biases are not a limitation to our generalization capabilities but rather their source—the reason why humans can acquire certain categories of skills with remarkable efficiency.